-Thanks to our generous donors, financial aid and scholarships may be available for those who qualify (see application).
+Thanks to our generous donors, financial aid and scholarships are available for those who need it (see application).
 If you'd like to give one or more scholarships to campers in need, please click “donate” or contact us below.

 For the privacy of our campers, exact locations of our camps are given to enrolled families only.

 In order to provide additional financial aid and keep camp thriving, we depend on the generosity of donors.
 We are a 501(c)(3) nonprofit charity, and all donations are tax-deductible.